Zhaoyi199875/moreThanPivot/README.md

-# Maximal Clique Enumeration with moreThanPivot
+# More Than Pivot for Maximal Clique Enumeration

 This project provides implementations of four maximal clique enumeration algorithms, each integrated with our proposed moreThanPivot pruning algorithm: